xplato/useUndoable/README.md

 ```

 And, of course, you can set `count, setCount` to anything you want by default, since they are array items.

+## Integration with React Flow v10

+React Flow v10 added new (and much better) ways to manage the internal state of the `ReactFlow` component.
+Most notably, the state of nodes and edges have been separated.
+When you try to integrate useUndoable with v10 as their documentation suggestions, you'll run into some weird issues with re-renders and state updates.

+The primary cause for most of these issues is that **you are trying to manage multiple state instances at once.** In effect, useUndoable may try to overwrite React Flow's state and vice/versa.

+The solution to this problem is very simple: make useUndoable the **exclusive** state manager for nodes and edges.

+This way, nothing will be arbitrarily overwritten, and it will work as expected.

+See the updated `react-flow-example/src/App.jsx` file for ways to work with React Flow v10.

+The `react-flow-example` does do something "unexpected:" moving a node counts as a **series** of state updates.
+This means that useUndoable **will count each drag event as individual pieces of history.**

+For instance:

+- You have Node A with position 0, 0
+- You move Node A to position 100, 100

+This is not one state update in React Flow v10.
+Instead, a `drag` event is fired for, more or less, every unit you move: 0 -> 1 -> 2 -> 3 -> and so on.

+This is not a flaw with useUndoable itself, because those state changes are legitimate.
+Therefore, it is up to you and your project to determine the best way to track React Flow's state changes.

 ## Contributing